ChiliSearch/wordpress-plugin/readme.txt

 * **Less Search Cost**.
 SearChili prevents your server/host to calculate and process the search requests and handles everything related to search by its own.

+== Demo ==

+SearChili Demo is live on [demo.searchi.li](https://demo.searchi.li) website.
+Results appear after typing just one letter in the search input.

 == Installation ==

-Using SearChili wordpress plugin can be done in less than a minute, and it doesn't need any kind of technical knowledge and access.
+Installation can be done in less than a minute, and it doesn\'t need any kind of technical knowledge and server access.

 1. Install the plugin
-2. Register at [app.searchi.li](https://app.searchi.li) and get an API Key and API Secret
-3. Enter the API Key and API Secret into the SearChili Setting page.
+2. Get an API Key from [SearChili Dashboard](https://app.searchi.li) and enter it into the setting page.
-4. Everything is done!
+3. Everything is done, visit your website and enjoy searching!

-If you run into any trouble, feel free to shoot us an email at [support@searchi.li](mailto:support@searchi.li)
+If you run into any trouble, feel free to shoot us an email at [support@searchi.li](mailto:support@searchi.li), we will reply as soon as possible!

 == Frequently Asked Questions ==

-* Does SearChili wordpress plugin work with any theme?
-Yes! it works with most of the wordpress themes by default but for some of the themes you need to configure `Search input selector` manually in SearChili Setting page.
+= Does SearChili wordpress plugin work with any theme? = Yes! it works with most of the wordpress themes by default but for some of the themes you need to configure `Search input selector` manually in SearChili setting page.

+= Can I choose what to index and what not to? =
+Sure! you can visit SearChili setting page and manage your index policy and indexed contents.

-* For questions and answers, please see our website [www.searchi.li](https://searchi.li)
+* For questions and answers, please see our website [searchi.li](https://searchi.li)

+== Screenshots ==

+1. Search As You Type box
+2. Search result page
+3. Wordpress Setting Page
+4. Wordpress Indexing Page

-== Demo ==
+== Upgrade Notice ==

-SearChili Demo is live on [demo.searchi.li](https://demo.searchi.li) website.
-Results appear after typing just one letter in the search input.
+= 1.0.1 =
+* Upgrade for latest changes

 == Changelog ==

+= 1.0.1 =
+* Readme updated
+* minor ui bugfix

 = 1.0.0 =
 * First version